canro91/canro91.github.io/_posts/2023-07-24-AdviceToStartAnUltralearningProject.md

 ## 6. Learn the tech and tools companies are hiring for

-Probably, you will hear or read people arguing to "learn X instead of Y" or "X pays more than Y." Instead, use a more tactical approach, find what companies around you (or on LinkedIn) are looking for, and learn those subjects.
+Probably, you will hear or read people arguing to "learn X instead of Y" or "X pays more than Y."

+Instead of looking for the best-paying languages, use a more tactical approach, find what companies around you (or on LinkedIn) are looking for, and learn those subjects.

 Or, in any case, it seems there's always a shortage of COBOL developers.
 I've read they're well paid.